refaelBZ/Logym/README.md

 ### Frontend

 - **React.js**: Modular, component-based architecture with reusable and dynamic components, avoiding hard-coded values.
 This allows for scalable code and efficient updates.
 Hooks like `useState` and `useEffect` are used to manage UI states and application logic.
 React Router is used for navigation between pages.
-- **SCSS**: Modularized CSS for consistent, scalable, and responsive design.
-SCSS mixins and variables help ensure reusability across the application, optimized for mobile.
-- **Axios**: Manages HTTP requests to the backend, handling authentication tokens for secure data access.
-- **React Context API**: Manages global state for user authentication and workout data, simplifying the sharing of data across components without excessive prop drilling.
+- **SCSS**: Built from scratch with custom mixins and variables to ensure a responsive, scalable, and mobile-first design.
+No existing templates were used—all UI/UX design is original and designed for maximum usability.
+-
 ### Backend

 - **Node.js & Express.js**: RESTful API structure for handling authentication and workout management with an MVC pattern for separation of concerns.